• Skip to primary navigation

 • Cover and place in the refrigerator.

-• The bean salad needs to marinate int eh refrigerator for at least an hour for optimal flavor.
+• The bean salad must be marinated in the refrigerator for at least an hour for optimal flavor.

 Notes

-• Always be careful when adding hot spices, such as red pepper flakes.
+• Always be careful when adding hot spices like red pepper flakes.
 Instead, add small amounts until you get the desired taste, or skip the ingredients if you are sensitive to spice.

 • Rinse the beans in a colander and shake off excess water before adding them to the salad bowl.